theonethread/falkor-bundler/readme.md

 # **[Falkor] Bundler**

-The `falkor-bundler` project is a standalone npm command-line application written in Vanilla JavaScript to bundle ES6 Node.js JavaScript or TypeScript projects (mainly to be used with the **Falkor Framework**).
+The `falkor-bundler` project is a standalone npm command-line application written in vanilla JavaScript to bundle ES6 Node.js JavaScript or TypeScript projects (mainly to be used with the **Falkor Framework**).

 The project aims to abstract away distinct build setting difficulties from developers, requiring only to follow certain predefined rules, which are necessary for the automation of: